djokobozinov/blog/posts/create-linux-application-with-flutter.md

 ---
 title: 'Create Linux application with Flutter'
 date: '2021-05-27'
+description: 'Hello, in this article I will explain step by step, how you can create Linux application with Flutter'
 ---

 Hello, in this article I will explain step by step, how you can create Linux application with  [Flutter](https://flutter.dev/) .